Domain Generalization for Medical Image Analysis: A Review: Methods

 where $\mathbf{z}=f(\mathbf{x})$ is the feature embedding, $\boldsymbol{\mu}$ and $\boldsymbol{\sigma}^2$ are the statistics of the feature embedding $\mathbf{z}$ (usually the mean and variance), and $\epsilon$ is a constant for numerical stability.

 Zhou~\etal~\cite{zhou2022generalizable} proposed a per-domain batch normalization method for medical image segmentation.
 When testing the model on the target domain, the model compares the distribution information of the target domain with the stored distribution information (mean and variance) from each domain.
 Then, the model selects the most suitable domain distribution statistics to normalize the activated features from the target domain.
-Lie~\etal~\cite{liu2023ss} proposed a novel approach called spectral-spatial normalization (SS-Norm) for retinal vessel segmentation.
-SS-Norm combines frequency normalization and spatial normalization techniques to extract domain-invariant features.
-In the frequency normalization step, SS-Norm utilizes a discrete Fourier transformation and spectrum masks to normalize the spectral components of the input activation map.
-Meanwhile, the spatial normalization part employs a two-layer convolution network to capture low-level semantic information and generate modulation variables for rescaling and biasing the normalized activation map, thereby enhancing spatial detail representation.
+Liu~\etal~\cite{liu2023ss} introduced spectral-spatial normalization (SS-Norm) for retinal vessel segmentation, merging frequency and spatial normalization to isolate domain-invariant features.
+The approach uses discrete Fourier transformation for frequency normalization and a convolutional network for spatial normalization, improving the representation of spatial details in activation maps.

 \paragraph{Dissimilarity-based Alignment} Dissimilarity-based alignment methods attempt to reduce the difference between the feature distributions of different domains by minimizing a dissimilarity measure.
 This aligns the distributions to a common representation, which helps mitigate the domain shift problem.
 The goal of dissimilarity-based alignment is to find $f$ to minimize the distribution shift among domains in the feature space.
 For instance, given the $i$-th and $j$-th source domains with input samples $\mathbf{x}^i$ and $\mathbf{x}^j$, we may want to minimize the difference between the distributions of their mapped features: $\mathcal{D}(f(\mathbf{x}^i), f(\mathbf{x}^j))$, where $\mathcal{D}(\cdot, \cdot)$ measures the dissimilarity between two distributions, \ie,